edion-org/edion-org.github.io/index.md

-# Welcome to Edion

-Edion creates AI-driven solutions for teachers and students to find their joy in teaching and learning.

----

 ## Our Mission

-The age of artificial intelligence has begun and teachers are still spending too much time on administrative work, with little time left for students.
 Let's face it—manually filling-in custom templates, grading work or writing reports is outdated and inefficient.
-That's why at Edion we want to give all educators the freedom to design classrooms exactly the way they want to, while students learn exactly the way they like to.
+Worst of all, teachers who struggle, struggle to teach, and when teachers struggle, our students fall behind.
+It's time to ease the burden on teachers' shoulders, put their time back in their hands, and help help them enjoy the work they love.
 ---

 ## What We Do